nuxt-community/mdx-module/docs/content/en/advanced/mapping-html-to-vue.md

 ---
-title: Mapping HTML elements to Vue components
+title: Mapping HTML to Vue
-description: ''
+description: 'Nuxt MDX configure @mdx.vue and @mdx/vue-loader to map Vue components to HTML elements.'
 position: 4
+fullscreen: true
-category: Advanced concepts
+category: Advanced
 ---

 `@nuxtjs/mdx` installs `@mdx/vue` and `@mdx/vue-loader` as dependencies in your project.
 Together they allow you to map Vue components to HTML elements based on the Markdown syntax.